Yoav666s/dnd-wiki/collections/_monsters/nornfeld/louis-jean-moreau.md

   **Unarmed Strike.** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 8 (1d8 + 4) bludgeoning damage.
 reactions: |
   **Deflect Missile.** In response to being hit by a ranged weapon attack, Moreau can deflect the missile.
 The damage he takes from the attack is reduced by 10 (1d10 + 5).
-If the damage is reduced to 0, the shadow Monk catches the missile if it’s small enough to hold in one hand and he has a hand free.
+If the damage is reduced to 0, Moreau catches the missile if it’s small enough to hold in one hand and he has a hand free.
+He can then make a ranged attack (20/60 ft., with proficiency) using the weapon or piece of ammunition he just caught, as part of the same reaction.
 legendary_actions: |
   **Shroud of Shadows.** While in dim light or darkness, Moreau becomes invisible and moves up to half his movement speed.
 He remains invisible until he makes an attack, casts a spell, or is in an area of bright light.